A People Equation reader wrote to ask my advice on the following:

 Identify the most positively influential person on your team (besides you.)
 This will be a person that most of your team members will listen to AND someone who you think will want to help you.
 This is what we call an “opinion leader”.
 This is NOT the loudest complainer who likes to get people riled up and lead the troops in the wrong direction.

-Once you’ve got your opinion leader on board, see if he/she can informally start “talking up” the time savings/successes he/she had buy using the new tools.
+Once you’ve got your opinion leader on board, see if they can informally start “talking up” the time savings/successes he/she had buy using the new tools.
 The goal is to slowly get “critical mass” (more than 60% or more) of your team to listen and be curious about the new tools.
 You want them thinking, “Hmmm . . .if <Name of Opinion Leader> is using this, I wonder if I should too.”

 Step Three: Get a Few Early Successes – Then Inform Your Boss